Skip to main content

 • DMV offices in Lebanon and Stayton have been open 3 days a week for some time, after closing completely in 2022 due to staffing shortages.

-• We have had enough staffing stability for a sustained period of time that we can return to 5 days per week.
+• We have had enough staffing stability for a sustained period of time that we returned to 5 days per week.

-• Allowing each customer two knowledge tests per day, to improve overall customer service and safety.
+• Limiting each customer to two knowledge tests per day, to improve overall customer service and road safety.

-• Currently customers can re-take the knowledge test as many times as they want.
-That has resulted in some customers taking the knowledge test 10 times or more in a day.
+• Until October, customers could re-take the knowledge test as many times as they wanted.
+That has resulted in some customers taking the knowledge test 10 times or more per day.
 This means that they are not really learning the material, but just taking the test until they happen to pass.
 This also takes up many slots in the queue, making wait times longer for every other Oregonian.

 • Until 2022, customers were limited to one knowledge test per day.
 And, if they failed four times they had to wait one month before retesting.